mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

   `kubectl get nodes -o=jsonpath='{.items[*].metadata.name}{"\n"}{.items[*].status.capacity.cpu}'`{{execute}}

-The new output looks better, however if we want our output to look like this below:
+The new output looks a little better, however if we want our output to look like this below:

   ```
     master   2